Emmanuel Keyekeh

-Emmanuel Kwame Keyekeh (born 21 December 1997) is a Ghanaian professional footballer who plays as midfielder for Ghana Premier League side Asante Kotoko S.C.
-He previously played for Unistar Academy and Karela United.
+Emmanuel Kwame Keyekeh or Emmanuel Lameck Nchemba (born 21 December 1997 at Sengerema -katunguru) is a Tanzanian professional footballer who plays as midfielder for NBC Premier league side Singida Black stars football Club.
+He previously played for Unistar Academy and Karela United and Asante Kotoko.

 Club career

 Early career

 Keyekeh started his career with Ghana Division One League side Unistar Academy and played there for 5 years before securing a move to Nzema-based club Karela United.

 Karela United

 Keyekeh signed a three-year deal with Karela United in December 2017.
 He made his debut in the Ghana Premier League on 25 March 2018 in a 1–1 draw against Eleven Wonders FC, coming on in the 66th minute for Jean Vital Ourega.
 He later went on to make 9 league appearances in the 2018 Ghanaian Premier League, before the league was cancelled due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
 During the 2019 GFA Normalization Committee Special Competition, he became a key member squad and featured in all 14 league matches to help Karela place second behind Hearts of Oak in group B. At the end of the competition, there were reports that Nigerian club Enyimba FC and Ghanaian club Kumasi Asante Kotoko had shown interest in signing him but no deals were reached with either clubs.
 He however went on to play 11 league matches and was adjudged the man of the match three times in 2019–20 Ghana Premier League before the league was put on hold and later cancelled due to the COVID-19 pandemic.